PUBLIC NOTICES

 City Clerk

-The Public is hereby notified that the Aztec City Commission will hold a Special Commission Meeting on Tuesday April 30, 2024 @ 6:00 pm to consider approval of:
+The public is hereby notified that the Aztec City Commission approved at the Commission Meeting on Tuesday, February 11, 2025 @ 6:00 pm the following:

 City of Aztec